constellationz/gruvbox-material-gtk/README.md

 ## Installation

-A built version of the theme is available under the `themes` folder.

 Materia is distributed under the terms of the GNU General Public License, version 2 or later.
 See the [`COPYING`](COPYING) file for details.

 ## Acknowledgments